Foundation Fighting Blindness: Dining in the Dark

 The Foundation Fighting Blindness hosts approximately 10 annual Dining in the Dark fundraising events in various cities around the U.S. Meant to increase awareness about the challenges of the visually impaired, Dining in the Dark is an event where participants dine in the dark.
 This idea of "dark dining" is not unique to the foundation, as it is also practised in other locations.

 Race to Cure Blindness

 Race to Cure Blindness is a fundraising program where participants utilize any marathon, triathlon, bike race, or other racing event as a platform to raise money for the Foundation Fighting Blindness.

 VISIONS conference

 VISIONS is the national conference of the Foundation Fighting Blindness.
-It is the only event of its kind - created solely for individuals and families who are affected by retinal diseases.
-Nowhere else will people find such easy access to information on the latest retinal research and clinical trials, the doctors performing the work, coping strategies, and other families from around the country living with the same diseases.
+It is created solely for individuals and families who are affected by retinal diseases.
+It aims to provide easy access to information on the latest retinal research and clinical trials, the doctors performing the work, coping strategies, and other families from around the country living with the same diseases.